HaysonC/PIVONet/README.md

 - Checkpoint incompatibility
   - Checkpoints are validated against model metadata; if incompatible, the app warns and runs with a fresh model
-  - You can select "<none>" to skip loading any checkpoint
+  - You can select the "no checkpoint" option to skip loading any checkpoint

 - Model loss becomes negative
   - The optimization target is NLL = −log p(x|context).
 As the model improves, log-likelihood increases and NLL can become negative—this is normal for densities